ROOTS OF INCLUSION

 • Co-create a “Know Your Rights & Empowerment” curriculum

-• Teach your peers and present your work in your community
+• Teach your peers and present their work in their communities

 • Build a group of strong youth advocates